 - Parameters are accessed by index, not by name

-When possible, following 2 rules above provides both better speed and eliminates concerns about SELECT privileges on mysql.proc table
+When possible, following the two rules above provides both better speed and eliminates concerns about SELECT privileges on the mysql.proc table.

 Optional JDBC classes